Richard Cordray: Ohio treasurer

 In the 2006 Democratic party primary election for Ohio treasurer, Cordray was set to face Montgomery County Treasurer Hugh Quill, but Quill withdrew before the election.
-He defeated Republican nominee Sandra O'Brien for state treasurer in the 2006 election.
+He defeated Republican nominee Sandra O'Brien for state treasurer in the 2006 election with 58% of the vote.
 Cordray succeeded Jennette Bradley in a near-statewide sweep by the Democratic Party.
-Cordray noted that when he assumed statewide office, Ohio was challenged with restoring public trust after the misdeeds of former Ohio Governor Bob Taft.
-Referring to what would be required to follow Ohio Attorney General Marc Dann and his interim successor Nancy Rogers, he said: "... we have been patiently rebuilding the public trust there [in the state government] and I think it would be a very similar task there in the Attorney General's office."
+He noted that when he assumed statewide office, Ohio was challenged with restoring public trust after the misdeeds of former Ohio Governor Bob Taft.
+Of what would be required to follow Ohio Attorney General Marc Dann and his interim successor Nancy Rogers, he said, "we have been patiently rebuilding the public trust [in the state government] and I think it would be a very similar task there in the attorney general's office."

 Ohio attorney general

 2008 election

 Cordray announced his 2008 candidacy for Ohio state attorney general on June 11, 2008.
 He was endorsed by Ohio Governor Ted Strickland.
 The vacancy in the office of the attorney general was created by the May 14, 2008, resignation of Marc Dann, who was embroiled in a sex scandal.
 Several leading Republican party contenders such as Montgomery, Jim Petro, DeWine, Maureen O'Connor, and Rob Portman declined to enter the race.
 Cordray's opponents in the race were Michael Crites (Republican), and Robert M. Owens (Independent).
 Cordray had a large financial advantage over his opponents, with approximately 30 times as much campaign financing as Crites.
 Crites's campaign strategies included attempts to link Cordray with Dann—an association The Columbus Dispatch called into question—and promoting himself as having more years of prosecutorial experience.
-Cordray asserted that he managed the state's money safely despite the turbulence of the financial crisis of 2007–2008.
+Cordray asserted that he managed the state's money safely despite the turbulence of the 2008 financial crisis.

 Ohio statewide offices are regularly contested every four years in the midterm election years.
 2008 was a Class 2 senatorial election year, and Ohio is a state with class 1 and class 3 senators.
-Thus the Attorney General race was the only statewide non-presidential race in the 2008 election aside from contests for two seats on the Ohio Supreme Court.
-Cordray defeated Crites, 57%–38%.
+Thus the attorney general race was the only statewide non-presidential race in the 2008 election aside from contests for two seats on the Ohio Supreme Court.
+Cordray defeated Crites by a vote of 2,890,953 (57%) to 1,956,252 (38%).